-8.5 Requirements for completion of comprehensives stage

-In evaluating the comprehensive stage, the overall criterion is the student's demonstrated competence and the likelihood that he or she will be able to research and write a successful thesis in the field within a reasonable length of time.

-- 8.5.1 Minimum grade average.
-In order to advance to the thesis proposal stage of the program, a student must achieve at least a B+ (77% or higher) in each comprehensive exam (including the oral evaluation), with an overall average of at least an A- (80% or higher). - 8.5.2 Failure.
-In the event that the student fails any of the comprehensive examinations on the first attempt (oral evaluation included), he or she may take a supplementary examination, which must be held within three months.
-In the event that the student fails the comprehensive examination on the second attempt, he or she will not be permitted to proceed further in the program.
+- 8.5.
+Requirements for completion of comprehensives stage.
+In evaluating the comprehensive stage, the overall criterion is the student's demonstrated competence and the likelihood that he or she will be able to research and write a successful thesis in the field within a reasonable length of time. - 8.5.1 Minimum grade average.
+In order to advance to the thesis proposal stage of the program, a student must achieve at least a minimum B+ (77% or higher) grade in each comprehensive exam (including the oral evaluation), with an overall average of at least an A-(80% or higher). - 8.5.2 Failure.
+In the event that the student fails to attain the minimum grade in any of the comprehensive examinations on the first attempt (oral evaluation included), he or she may take only one supplementary examination per comprehensive, which must be held within three months of that exam.
+A maximum of two supplementary examinations may be taken in total.
+In the event that the student fails the comprehensive exam committee will recommend to ADC the termination of a student's registration in the program.

-8.6 Regulations by department and area of concentration 8.6.1 Biblical department

-8.6.1.1 Objective.
-The field of Biblical sources, with its two primary areas of concentration (Old Testament/Hebrew Bible and New Testament), can be described, thoroughly but not necessarily exhaustively, according to the list of subjects in Appendix 1, grouped into four main subject categories.
-Comprehensive examinations are designed as a means of demonstrating that a student has attained appropriate levels of knowledge and ability in these subjects.
+8.6 Regulations by department and area of concentration 8.6.1 Biblical department demonstrating that a student has attained appropriate levels of knowledge and ability in these subjects.
 Students will write examinations in four subjects; two of these will be designated as major comprehensives (demonstrating expertise) and two as minor (demonstrating competence).
 Examinations for major comprehensives will be four hours in length and three hours for minor.
 These will be followed by an oral evaluation.